 Over the past year we’ve been working hard with independent economics consultancy Regeneris to highlight exactly what we’re doing for Broughton, Flintshire and beyond.
 We’re delighted with the results and hope you will be too.
 You can read the full review here or read some of our favourite projects below.

 We know how tough it can be to clinch that first job – that’s why we introduced our Bright Lights: Starting Out in Retail programme.
-The initiative aims to equip applicants with the skills and confidence they need for future employment and is aimed at local people aged 16 – 25.
-The programme lasts for five weeks and includes various skills-based training and work placements.
+The initiative equips applicants with the skills and confidence they need for future employment and is aimed at local people aged 16 -25.
+The programme lasts for five weeks and includes various skills-based training and valuable on the job experience.
 Last year The Body Shop was so impressed with one of its trainees, they were employed on the spot!

 In addition to the Bright Lights programme, we hosted our first annual Jobs Fair last year with over 60% of attendees gaining employment on the day.
 That’s what we call a result!